76West: The JCC Podcast

 Alan Cumming and Abigail Pogrebin

-Our tenth episode features a discussion between actor, activist, and author Alan Cumming and Abigail Pogrebin.
+A discussion between actor, activist, and author Alan Cumming and Abigail Pogrebin.
 Aside from his Tony Award-winning run in the Broadway musical Cabaret, audiences know Cumming from the films Romy and Michele's High School Reunion, Goldeneye, and Eyes Wide Shut, and CBS's The Good Wife, for which he received Golden Globe and Emmy Award nominations.
 In this conversation, recorded before a live audience on May 6, 2015, Cumming discusses his work and his revelatory New York Times best-selling memoir, Not My Father's Son.

 Roz Chast and Rabbi David Ingber